 More information about this can be found on the university's website:

-At the faculty, there is a course in research ethics that is compulsory for doctoral students admitted after 1 January 2021.The course is offered 1-2 times per semester.
-The doctoral student and supervisor plan in the individual study plan when the doctoral student will complete the course.
+At the faculty, there is a course in research ethics that is compulsory for doctoral students admitted after 1 January 2021.The course is offered 2 times per year.
+The doctoral student and their supervisor plan in the individual study plan when the doctoral student is to undertake the course.

 Syllabus for the course Research Ethics can be found here: